Kong/docs.konghq.com/app/konnect/updates.md

 from a single, cloud-based control plane, and provides a catalog of all deployed services.
 [Try it today!](https://cloud.konghq.com/quick-start)

+## September 2023
+**Renamed {{site.konnect_short_name}} capabilities**
+We have renamed a number of core {{site.konnect_short_name}} capabilities to align with the introduction of Mesh Manager as well as simplify user understanding.
+Runtime Manager is now Gateway Manager.
+Runtime Groups are now Control Planes.
+Composite Runtime Groups are now Shared Runtime Groups.
+Runtime Instances are now Data Plane Nodes.

 ## August 2023